kane9530/scRNAseq_teaching/Resources.md

 ### R
 As with many languages [Codeacademy](https://www.codecademy.com/) is a great place to start particularly the [Learn R series](https://www.codecademy.com/learn/learn-r).

 Hadley Wickham's [R for Data Science](https://r4ds.had.co.nz/).
-Hadley is the author of a number of very popular R packages, particularly within the '[tidyverse](https://www.tidyverse.org)', this guide is a great introduction to some of the tidyverse tools for handling and visualising data in R.
+Hadley is the author of a number of very popular R packages, particularly within the [tidyverse](https://www.tidyverse.org), this guide is a great introduction to some of the tidyverse tools for handling and visualising data in R.

+For some more advanced advice about good-practice for managing projects in R [What They Forgot to Teach You About R](https://rstats.wtf/) is short, accessible, and very useful.

 ## Papers
 - 2018: RNA Sequencing Data: Hitchhiker's Guide to Expression Analysis